 - Tailored researcher training events, including sessions on research ethics, research data management, research funding and WorkTribe

-- Information about research funding, training and career development opportunities shared through a weekly Research Services newsletter
+- A weekly Research Services newsletter with information about research funding, training and career development opportunities

 - Institutional access to Research Professional for funding news and job alerts